MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-windowscapability.md

 ## NOTES

-As of Windows 10 version 1709, you cannot use Windows Server Update Services (WSUS) to host Features on Demand (FOD) and language packs for Windows 10 clients locally.
-Instead, you can enforce a Group Policy setting that tells the clients to pull them directly from Windows Update.
+As of Windows 10 version 1709, you cannot use Windows Server Update Services (WSUS) to host Features on Demand (FOD) and language packs for Windows 10 clients.
+Instead, you can enforce a Group Policy setting that tells the clients to download them directly from Windows Update.
 You can also host FOD and language packs on a network share, but starting with Windows 10 version 1809, FOD and language packs can only be installed from Windows Update.
 For more information, see [How to make Features on Demand and language packs available when you're using WSUS/SCCM](https://docs.microsoft.com/windows/deployment/update/fod-and-lang-packs)

 ## RELATED LINKS